ordinals/ord/docs/src/overview.md

 Satoshis may be prized for reasons other than their name or rarity.
 This might be due to a quality of the number itself, like having an integer square or cube root.
-Or it might be due to a connection to a historical event, such as satoshis from block 477,120, the block in which SegWit activated, 2099999997689999°, the last satoshi that will ever be mined.
+Or it might be due to a connection to a historical event, such as satoshis from block 477,120, the block in which SegWit activated, or 2099999997689999°, the last satoshi that will ever be mined.

 Such satoshis are termed "exotic".
 Which satoshis are exotic and what makes